filip-minx/ZMesh/README.md

 - **Message box** – A named endpoint backed by a ZeroMQ DEALER socket.
 Each message box connects to a central router and owns the queues for tells, pending questions, and awaiting answers.
-The .NET implementation encapsulates this logic in `AbstractMessageBox` and `TypedMessageBox` for strongly typed models.【F:Minx.ZMesh/AbstractMessageBox.cs†L14-L205】【F:Minx.ZMesh/TypedMessageBox.cs†L9-L109】
+The .NET implementation encapsulates this logic in `AbstractMessageBox` and `TypedMessageBox` for strongly typed models.
 - **Tell** – A one-way message delivered to listeners on the target box.
-Tells are enqueued per content type and surfaced through `TryListen`/`TryListenGeneric` helpers.【F:Minx.ZMesh/AbstractMessageBox.cs†L110-L154】
+Tells are enqueued per content type and surfaced through `TryListen`/`TryListenGeneric` helpers.
 - **Question** – A request message that expects an answer.
-Questions carry a unique correlation identifier and are stored until an answering worker picks them up via `TryAnswer`/`GetQuestion` or their typed equivalents.【F:Minx.ZMesh/Models/QuestionMessage.cs†L1-L10】【F:Minx.ZMesh/AbstractMessageBox.cs†L156-L230】
+Questions carry a unique correlation identifier and are stored until an answering worker picks them up via `TryAnswer`/`GetQuestion` or their typed equivalents.
 - **Answer** – The response to a question.
-Answers reuse the correlation identifier so that the asking side can match the response with its pending task completion source.【F:Minx.ZMesh/Models/AnswerMessage.cs†L1-L8】【F:Minx.ZMesh/AbstractMessageBox.cs†L232-L279】
+Answers reuse the correlation identifier so that the asking side can match the response with its pending task completion source.
 - **System map** – A dictionary that maps message box names to network addresses.
-It allows the router to lazily create message box connections for every system defined in the map.【F:Minx.ZMesh/ZMesh.cs†L16-L41】【F:Minx.ZMesh/ZMesh.cs†L68-L86】
+It allows the router to lazily create message box connections for every system defined in the map.
 - **Serializer** – Pluggable component used to transform typed payloads to strings.
-The default serializer is JSON, but any serializer implementing `ISerializer` can be swapped in.【F:Minx.ZMesh/TypedMessageBox.cs†L1-L70】
+The default serializer is JSON, but any serializer implementing `ISerializer` can be swapped in.

 ## Protocol Format